aguivari/msc_oop1_project1/README.md

 ### HealthCollector (CLI)

-Includes a command line / text program to use the classes with basic operations like added, editing and removing patients and some database operations, like save, restore, etc.
+Includes a command line / text program to use the classes with basic operations like adding, editing and removing patients and some database operations, like save, restore, etc.

-### HealthCollector (GUI) (if time allows)

-Includes a JavaFX GUI program to use the classes with basic operations like added, editing and removing patients and some database operations, like save, restore, etc.